krayin/krayin-docs/docs/1.x/packages/controllers.md

                             └── CategoryController.php
 ```

-By following these steps, you will have created the necessary structure and files for handling category posts within your "Category" package.
-You can now add the specific logic for each method to handle the functionality required for your category posts in both the admin and shop areas.
+By following these steps, you will have created the necessary structure and files for handling category within your "Category" package.
+You can now add the specific logic for each method to handle the functionality required for your category into the admin.